The British Colossus

 for a small paper ribbon!
 I had the opportunity

-to check out the running Colossus and its speed
+to check out the running Colossus, and its speed

-was very impressive!
+was truly impressive!

 The Colossus computers were